Brief overview of trip

 Health and Safety

-All activities can or may pose some risk to participants or choose to take part in the trip.
-Specific hazards or risks to participants will be highlighted by the person in charge of the activity (RedR Indonesia staff, Mark or Rob).
+All activities can or may pose some risk to participants who choose to take part in the trip.
+Specific hazards or risks to participants will be highlighted by the person in charge of the activity (RedR Indonesia staff, Mark or Robert).

 Some activities may bring certain risks which can’t be completely removed, for instance activities which take place outdoors or tasks that are affected by weather conditions.
 It is assumed that all participants are in a good state of health appropriate for outdoor activities unless they have advised the facilitators of any particular conditions they may have.
 There will be a first aider present during activities and this will be Mark Errington.
 Despite there being first aid support available, all participants choosing to take part in the trip do so at their own risk and must take full responsibility for their own safety and actions during the event.

-Although the Coordinators (Rinto, Benne, and other RedR Indonesia staff) and facilitators (Rob and Mark) will be in control of all activities, participants must agree to follow all Health and Safety instructions provided.
+Although the Coordinators (Benny, and other RedR Indonesia staff) and facilitators (Robert and Mark) will be in control of all activities, participants must agree to follow all Health and Safety instructions provided.

 Participants who choose to take part in the Hands-on Disaster Relief activity do so at their own risk and RedR won’t be held responsible for any injuries, accidents or sickness that may occur during the trip.